Bathrooms are my personal least favorite space to clean.

 I also recommend clearly labeling all cleaning tools as “Bathroom Only” with a permanent marker.
 We don’t want any overzealous cleaners cross-contaminating the kitchen with bathroom cleaning tools.

-Go here to see other posts with printable cleaning checklists including the printable bathroom cleaning checklist, go here to get the new printable photo-based checklist seen above, or here to find out more about getting all this and lots more in one free e-book, Teaching Kids to Clean.
+Go here to print the detailed written checklist for readers.
+Go here to get the printable photo-based checklist seen above, or here to find out more about getting all this and lots more in one e-book, Teaching Kids to Clean.
 The e-book also includes a photo-based bathroom counter cleaning checklist as well!